|

 Risks Of Turmeric Tea

+Lately, turmeric tea has been getting a pretty good reputation so it’s easy to forget that it can cause some risks for others.
 When you first research turmeric, it seems like there are barely any risks.
 I mean the FDA is even recorded saying turmeric substances are “Generally Recognized As Safe”.

-But then once you delve a little bit deeper, and there are a few risks to be aware of.
+Once you delve a little bit deeper though, there are a few risks to be aware of.
 Some mild side effects from studies reported people experiencing diarrhea, headache, nausea rash, and yellow stool.

 It’s important also to keep in mind that the risks are typically associated with taking larger amounts of curcurmin and turmeric supplements – not drinking it in tea.